MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 Notice the `mov $0x400430,%esi` line.
 The constant `0x400430` is "backwards" in the actual byte encoding to the left of it: `30 04 40 00`.
 It's backwards because Intel CPUs use a "little-endian" architecture where the bytes are arranged least-significant to most-significant, while the bits inside each byte are arranged most-significant to least-significant.
 People are taught in school to write numbers from most-significant to least-significant, so the individual bytes seem correct to us but their order seems backwards.

 It's important to look at the actual bytes here because the disassembler will sometimes "lie" to you by converting relative addresses to absolute addresses.
-The `callq` instruction is not an example of an absolute address, because the bytes `c2 fe ff ff` are actually the signed representation of `-318`.
-The final executable locates `_printf@plt` exactly 318 bytes before this call instruction, `0x400539 - 400400 = 313`, and the remaining 5 bytes are the `callq` instruction itself.
+The `callq` instruction is not an example of an absolute address, because the bytes `c2 fe ff ff` are actually the signed integer representation of `-318`.
+The final executable locates `_printf@plt` exactly 318 bytes before this call instruction, `0x400539 - 0x400400 = 313`, and the remaining 5 bytes are the `callq` instruction itself.

 So how does the kernel do this?
 If we ran two different programs that wanted to start at address `0x400430`, they can't both be physically placed there.
 However, Intel CPUs have a __Memory Management Unit__ that translates __virtual addresses__ into __physical addresses__.
 The kernel is one step up from our C code, but even it doesn't truly have that level of access: If you run your computer in a virtual machine, the guest OS is behind another layer of indirection with __Extended Page Tables__.

 When the kernel loads this ELF file and grants it a PID, it uses the MMU to map `0x400430` to a real address that we don't have access to.
-The real address space is mounted at `/dev/mem`, which only root can access.
+The kernel-visible address space is mounted at `/dev/mem`, which only root can access.
 It's also available as a core dump in `/proc/kcore` so that you can use tools like `gdb` to debug the kernel.

 Having any absolute addresses - even virtual ones - is a huge problem for us, because we haven't told the Linux kernel running Amazon Redshift to map our shellcode at address `0x400430`.
 We can resolve this in two ways: